 - The base value of the index is 1000

 - FINNIFTY tracks how various financial services in India perform.
 This includes banks, NBFCs, housing finance, insurance, etc.

-FINNIFTY derivates are settled with cash, and the expiry date is the last Tuesday of the month of expiry for a monthly contract.
+For monthly contracts, the expiry date is the last Tuesday of the month of expiry for a monthly contract.

 FINNIFTY Stocks and Weightage

 Several prominent and well-known stocks have been listed under FINNIFTY.
 HDFC bank holds the greatest weightage.
 Here is a table that shows the list of the top stocks in the index with their respective weights.
 Weightages keep on changing, basis the free float market capitalisation method.